Membership Profiles

 William was co-chair of the International Bar Association's Banking Law Division and is currently the external examiner in banking law and lecturer in finance law for the Law Society.
 He is the author of "Banking and Security Law in Ireland" (2nd edn Bloomsbury Professional, 2020) and editor of international finance law books published by Oxford University Press.

-William is a member of the Institute of Directors and a member of the Boards and Audit & Risk Committees of Housing Finance Agency plc and of Port of Waterford Company.
-He is a Governor, Board member and Honorary Secretary of the National Maternity Hospital, Holles street, Dublin
+William is a member of the Institute of Directors and a member of the Board and Audit & Risk Committee of Port of Waterford Company.
+He is a Governor, Board member and Honorary Secretary of the National Maternity Hospital, Holles Street, Dublin